toastygm/HarnMaster-3-FoundryVTT/README.md

 # Credits

-The following images were taken from [The Noun Project](https://thenounproject.com/) under the Creative Commons (CC BY 2.0) license:
+The following images were taken from [The Noun Project](https://thenounproject.com/) and [Game-Icons](https://game-icons.net/) under the Creative Commons (CC BY 3.0) license:

 * Agriculture by Made
 * Anvil by Nico Ilk